Agency Partners

 Key learnings from this report

-• The Data Engineers job market trends in Germany, particularly in Berlin, indicate a competitive landscape with a total of 36 new job openings at its peak over the past 12 weeks and an average of 11 per week thereafter.
+• The Data Engineers job market trends in Germany, particularly in Berlin, indicate a competitive and fluctuating landscape with significant hiring challenges for tech leads and recruitment managers.

 Number of roles opened and closed for Data Engineers in Berlin in the last 3 months